- The Fiscal

 - What You

-The capital gains tax is a highly debated topic.
-Simply put, the capital gains tax is a levy on the profit received from the sale of a capital asset.
+The capital gains tax is a levy on the profit received from the sale of a capital asset.
 That profit, known as a capital gain, is taxed at a lower marginal rate than ordinary income.
 While revenues received from taxing capital gains are modest, accounting for 11 percent of individual income tax receipts, changes to the tax could have significant implications for the country’s fiscal and economic health.

 Below is a brief look at how the tax on capital gains works, what assets and individuals are most affected by it, and the fiscal implications of some commonly discussed changes.

 Capital gains are realized when a capital asset is sold for a profit.
-For example, if shares of corporate stock were purchased for $10,000 and sold 10 years later for $20,000, the $10,000 profit would be considered a capital gain and enjoy a preferential tax rate.
+For example, if shares of corporate stock were purchased for $100,000 and sold 10 years later for $200,000, the $100,000 profit would be considered a capital gain and enjoy a preferential tax rate.
 Additionally, if a capital asset is sold at a loss, some or all of that loss may offset other gains or be deducted from taxable income.
+Finally, if the owner of an asset passes away and bequeaths it to someone else, the value for tax purposes will be adjusted to reflect its current value at that time; that readjustment in value is known as the step-up basis.

 Capital gains on assets that are held for less than one year are known as short-term capital gains and are currently taxed at the same rate as ordinary income for individuals.
 Capital gains on assets that are held for more than one year are known as long-term capital gains and most are taxed at rates of 0, 15, or 20 percent depending on an individual’s income.
 Historically, the capital gains tax rate for long-term assets has been lower than the maximum ordinary income tax rate.

 Revenues from the tax on capital gains are categorized as part of individual income tax revenues, but they generally account for a modest portion of such collections.
-In 2019, taxes from capital gains constituted about 11 percent of individual income tax revenues, totaling $193 billion or 0.9 percent of gross domestic product (GDP).
+In 2019, the most recent year for which data are not affected by temporary distortions resulting from the pandemic, taxes from capital gains constituted about 11 percent of individual income tax revenues, totaling $183 billion or 0.9 percent of gross domestic product (GDP).

 Revenues from the capital gains tax can be volatile, reflecting changes in economic activity — especially during recessions.
-For example, revenues from capital gains dropped from $100 billion in 2001 to $58 billion in 2002, a 42 percent decrease in just one year.
+For example, revenues from capital gains dropped from $100 billion in 2001 to $58 billion in 2002, a 41 percent decrease in just one year.
 That same pattern occurred during the financial crisis over a decade ago, with capital gains revenues decreasing by 49 percent from 2008 to 2009.
+However, that trend was not repeated during the current downturn; revenues from capital gains are expected to increase marginally during 2020 and 2021, driven by rapid growth in housing sales — which saw existing home sales increase by 6 percent in 2020 — and the stock market (the S&P 500 rose 16.3 percent in 2020).

 Image credit: Photo by Spencer Platt / Getty Images